Business Rates and ‘Genuine and Arguable Dispute’ - No Sham

 Conclusion

 Unoccupied hereditament business rates are imposed upon the ‘owner’ as defined by section 65 (1) of the Local Government Finance Act 1988.
-Where a freeholder has genuinely sublet, then the tenant will be the ‘owner’ and so liable.
+Where a freeholder/leaseholder has genuinely let/sublet, then the tenant will be the ‘owner’ and so liable.
 Where the billing authority dispute this, contending that the freeholder is liable because the alleged lease is a sham, the ‘inward and substantial truth’ of the alleged landlord and tenant relationship will have to be investigated to see if the ‘outward and visible form’ reflects it accurately.

 Where the billing authority has already obtained a liabilty order against the freeholder, the onus will be on the freeholder to apply to Court for an order setting aside the impugned liability order.
 On such an application, the applicant/alleged ratepayer will need to show the 3 Hamdan conditions are satisfied, including that he has at least a genuine and arguable dispute that he is not liable.
 The decision and reasoning in Anami should act as an illistrative guide to the types of evidence the Court will expect to see from the applicant/alleged ratepayer, before it will be satisifed that there is a genuine and arguable dispute as to whether the applicant is liable for the relevant business rates.
 The Court will be unimpressed by mere assertions made in hearsay evidence, uncorroborated with any of the usual evidence the Court might expect to see if the lease was actioned in the real world.
 Late production of documents with 'curious' unexplained features will not help.
 The critical decision in Anami should act as a warning to would-be set aside applicants, the application will not be successful unless an allegation of sham lease is properly met with comprehensive countervailing evidence, showing the the lease existed and generated resulting contemporaneous actions/decisions, because it was treated at the relevant time by the parties to the lease, as actually creating the enforceable obligations and counter-obligations it purported to create.
 In other words, the genuine intention of the lease parties to create lease obligations, is evidenced by showing that, during the currency of the lease, those obligations were given effect to, by the parties to the lease, through real world and day by day actions/decisions.
 McCombe LJ said, at paragraph 25 ‘…what was required to be demonstrated on this application was what the inward and substantial truth may have been; all that was produced was the outward and visible form’.